Anguel/flutter_settings_screens/README.md

 #### SwitchSettingsTile
 SwitchSettingsTile is a widget that has a Switch with given title, subtitle and default value/status of the switch

-This widget supports an additional list of widgets to display when the switch is enabled.
-This optional list of widgets is accessed through `childrenIfEnabled` property of this widget.
+This widget supports an additional list of widgets to display when the switch is enabled or disabled.
+This optional list of widgets is accessed through `childrenIfEnabled` or `childrenIfDisabled` property of this widget.

 This widget works similar to `CheckboxSettingsTile`.